minthemiddle/powered-by-wordpress/Readme.md

 # Contribute

+There are (at least) 3 types of content you can contribute:

+- You can add high-ranking sites one-by-one
+- You can send lists of websites (maybe you or your company has premium access to BuiltWith or similar collectors or you compiled an own list?)
+- You can help this site to grow (spread the word or take responsibility for a task from the roadmap)

 There are 3 ways to contribute to this list:

 - You can send me a DM on Twitter [@martin_betz](https://twitter.com/Martin_Betz)